annachaykovska/Bready-Set-Go/README.md

   - Bugfix for objects flying when window is moved

 ## Top Priority Upcoming Features:
+- Local multiplayer for up to 4 players
 - Offscreen indicators + minimap integration with ingredients
 - Finalized kitchen level layout with additional obstacles
 - Intelligent Collision Prescendence